 Pinch Masu 100% Sea Water Salt

-6 tablespoons Mitoku Kanten Flakes
+6 tablespoons Mitoku Kanten-Agar Flakes

 1 teaspoon finely grated lemon peel